MadByteDE/SPT-Linux-Guide/docs/issues.md

    - Bottles: `Settings` → `Environment variables`
    - Lutris: `Configure` → `System options` → `Environment variables`

-3. **Proton only**: When using a Proton runner, sometimes it can help to get rid of the `vrclient` directory in `drive_c`.
-It's not needed for running the Launcher & for whatever reason it seems to cause issues sometimes.
-Root of this likely is a missing registry entry for `HKEY_CURRENT_USER\\Software\\Wine\\VR`.
-More details can be found [here](https://github.com/ValveSoftware/Proton/issues/8256#issue-2673557168).

-4. Sometimes the Lutris runtime or a wine runner can cause issues as well.
+3. Sometimes the Lutris runtime or a wine runner can cause issues as well.

     - Check if the correct `wine version` is set for the game and the runner is working.
     - If that didn't help, you could try deleting the `runtime` directory in: